 Once you know the course you're applying for, start delving into the subject more by stretching yourself beyond the school syllabus.
-Check out our Beyond the syllabus resource hub to see a whole range of resources that are ready and waiting to be explored!
+Check out the 'Beyond the syllabus' resource hub to see a whole range of resources ready to be explored.

 Choosing a College

 At Cambridge, all prospective undergraduate students must apply to a College rather than to the department or to a central admissions office.
 You can choose to apply to a College directly (see the University website for guidance about choosing a College), or you can choose to make an open application.